Net Promoter Score – NPS

-NPS is an industry-standard question designed to measure customer loyalty toward your brand, company, or service.
-Customers are asked to provide feedback about how likely they are to recommend your services in the future, using a 0 to 10 scale.
-The rating scale and the question structure are set by default and should not be changed.
-The only editing that should be done to this question is to name the company or item being rated.
+NPS is an index used to measure customer loyalty toward your brand, company, or service.
+On a 0 to 10 scale, customers are asked to provide feedback about how likely they are to recommend your services in the future.

 Responses to a Net Promoter Score question categorize customers as follows: